Willetton Senior High School: International relations

 WSHS has a sister school relationship with the High School and Junior High School of University of Hyogo located in Kamigōri, Ako District, Hyogo Prefecture, Japan.
 Cultural exchanges between the two schools commenced in 1995 and a collaborative international partnership was established in 2005.
 WSHS maintains relationships that provide opportunities for French and Italian language students to study overseas.

 Incidents

 On 11 May 2020, a 16-year-old male student was charged with illegal possession of a firearm after taking a gel blaster and a knife into the school.
 Crime Stoppers received a tipoff regarding the gun before the officers were called to the school at about 2:30 pm.
-No other students were impacted, and the situation was well managed.
+In a statement "the Education Department said [...] no other students were impacted and the situation was well managed."

-On 5 May 2022, a female student pleaded guilty to a charge of attempted murder after she stabbed a female teacher at WSHS in November 2021.
-The girl had a female accomplice, who has pleaded not guilty to the same charge.
+On 5 May 2022, a female student pled guilty to a charge of attempted murder after she stabbed a female teacher at WSHS in November 2021.
+The girl had a female accomplice, who pled not guilty to the same charge.
 Although the intent was to wound the teacher fatally, the teacher was not injured seriously, receiving a 1 cm wound near the left armpit.
-The attacker was 14 years old at the time of the stabbing, and the accomplice 13.
+The attacking girl was 14 years old at the time of the stabbing, and the girl that assisted was 13.
+In September 2022 the attacker was "sentenced to three years and one month detention, but will be eligible for parole after serving 15 months, a sentence [...] lower than it could have been due to the poor conditions at Banksia Hill"; the crime carries "a maximum penalty of life imprisonment."
+The accomplice was sentenced 12 days earlier "to 11 months in juvenile detention, but she may be released after serving half of that", with this sentence also lower than it could have been because of the poor conditions at Banksia Hill.